PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 Find your device's MAC address, and make sure it is set to trusted, and try connecting to it from Jackal's end.

+## In case the Jackal stops receiving controller input
+This can happen regularly when controlling this control_kortex.py over bluetooth, the solution is to unbind (share+PS button until bluelight on controller turns off), and rebind (hold PS button)

+You can use jstest to verify the inputs are being received again.

+Switching to a controller wired to a computer instead of bluetooth connected to Jackal would be a significant improvement by virtue of avoiding this problem.

 ## Basic overview of ROS
 ROS ("Robot Operating System") is software which sits above the real operating system meant for controlling robots.